mike-c2/odin-rock-paper-scissors/README.md

 ![Setup screen for the Rock, Paper, Scissors Game](img/game-setup.png)

 Once the game begins, click on either the Rock, Paper, or Scissors images on the left side.
-There is also a Reset button present which will remove the current game and load the Game Setup screen again.
+There is also a Reset button present which will remove the current game and load the Start Page again.

 ![Beginning of the Rock, Paper, Scissors Game](img/start-game.png)

-As each choice is made, the Computer will randomly select its own choice, and they will be evaluated to see how won.
+As each choice is made, the Computer will randomly select its own choice, and they will be evaluated to see who won.
 A message declaring who won the round is displayed below the player Rock, Paper, and Scissors options.
 The number of points for the Player, Computer, and Ties is also updated.

 ![Rock, Paper, Scissors Game in progress](img/game-in-progress.png)